simran18/w205-project3/README.md

    - Ubuntu: [Link to Ubuntu](https://ubuntu.com/)
    - Docker : [Link to Docker](https://www.docker.com/)
    - Docker-Compose:
-      - On Linux, in the CLI run the following command: sudo apt-get docker-compose
+      - On Linux, in the CLI run the following command: `sudo apt-get docker-compose`

 ## Technologies used in docker-compose file
-The following packages will be downloaded and configured into their own containers during the first initialization of the pipeline_startup.sh shell.
+The following packages will be downloaded and configured into their own containers during the first initialization of the start_api_server.sh shell.
 Therefore having Linux and docker installed on the machine is sufficient:

    - Kafka
    - Spark
    - Hive
    - Presto
    - Flask
-   - Sql Lite
+   - MIDS (Includes Sql Lite, Python, CLI)
-   - Python
    - Appache Bench

-## File Locations and Git Structure